-McKinsey and BCG are, unquestionably, the top two consulting firms in the world (followed closely by Bain & Co).
+McKinsey and BCG are, unquestionably, two of the top consulting firms in the world (along with Bain, they are known as the prestigious MBB firms).
 And, to be honest, there’s not that much difference between the two.

 They are both staffed by incredibly high-performing and intelligent people, have a strong support network of staff and resources, offer great salaries and perks, and have accepting and supportive cultures.

 But there are some key differences between McKinsey and BCG.
 And in this article, we’ll lay them all out for you.

 Both McKinsey and BCG have, more or less, the same recruitment processes.
 They both recruit graduates out of top business schools and undergraduates out of top “target” universities.

 They both also have specialized programs for advanced degree candidates (e.g. those with a Ph.D., J.D., M.D., etc).
 At McKinsey they have the McKinsey Insight Program, and at BCG they have the BCG Bridge to Consulting Program.

 The interview process at McKinsey and BCG follows the same general process.
 It starts with an application that includes your resume and cover letter, followed by online screening tests, then a case interview, and finally a fit interview.

 There is a slight difference in how each firm structures its fit interview.
 BCG has a “typical” fit interview, where they ask questions about your experience and background.

 But unlike BCG’s fit interview, McKinsey’s Personal Experience Interview prioritizes depth over quantity.
 Instead of asking many questions about a range of experiences, they will focus on one experience and ask detailed follow-up questions.
 Because of this, McKinsey PEIs are famously known as “a mile deep and an inch wide”.